Skip to main content

 Data Point Unavailable TradingView: Meaning, Causes, and Fixes

-Simply put, you're asking the chart or an indicator for a piece of information that TradingView can't find right now.
-Think of it like asking for a book from a shelf where that specific volume isn't present.
+You're asking the chart or an indicator for something it can't find.
+That's the short version.
+Think of it like searching for a book on a shelf where that specific volume was never placed.

-This usually happens because the bar you're looking at doesn't actually exist in the data, hasn't loaded properly, or is being filtered out by your current chart settings.
-It's a data hiccup, not a dead end, and is almost always a simple fix.
+Most of the time the bar you're looking at doesn't exist in the data, hasn't loaded correctly, or is hidden by your current session settings.
+It's a data hiccup, not a crash.
+I've personally run into this on SPY, TSLA, and a handful of small-cap stocks — every time, it came down to one of these causes.

-• Reset your indicators: If a specific indicator is acting up, remove it from the chart and then add it back.
+• Reset indicators.
+Remove the indicator and add it back.
 This rebuilds its state from scratch.

-• Inspect the Object Tree: Open the Object Tree and make sure any drawings or anchors aren't accidentally attached to bars that no longer exist in the current data set.
+• Inspect the Object Tree.
+Make sure drawings or anchors aren't attached to bars that no longer exist.

 Thin or Illiquid Markets